Usage

 A Histogram Entry displays the data in a histogram format.
 The histogram entry has the following configuration options:

-• Values: The field to use as the source pf values for the histogram.
+• Values: The field to use as the source of values for the histogram.
 This should be a numeric field and should return the raw data, not the histogram itself.

 • Bins (optional): The number of bins to use for the histogram.
-If not specified, the number of bins will be determined automatically.
+If not specified, the number of bins will be determined automatically based on the Binning algorithm.

 • Color Scheme: The color palette to use for coloring the bars in the histogram.